 EUFL says that “Almost every major apparel brand and retailer selling cotton products is potentially implicated.”

-Almost 20% of global cotton - and 80% of Chinese cotton - is grown in the Xinjiang region.
+Almost 20% of global cotton - and 80% of Chinese cotton - is grown in the Uyghur Region.
 The area also has extensive yarn spinning, as well as textile and garment production.
 Apparel factories across China and the world use fabric and yarn produced there.
-While most fashion brands do not source from factories in Xinjiang, many of their supply chains are likely to be implicated.
+While most fashion brands do not source from factories in the Uyghur Region, many of their supply chains are likely to be implicated.

 The Washington Post visited a factory reported to be supplying 8 million pairs of Nike shoes annually, where it said that around 700 Uyghur peoples were being forced to work.
 The factory was said to have been a Nike supplier for more than 30 years.